chemarinconez/100DaysOfJavaScript/README.md

 I use this course as reference: https://www.udemy.com/course/the-complete-javascript-course/

+### Day 11

+Learning about the this weyword, how dynamic this variable is and the different values it can take.
+I also  learned about the 'this' keyword, the values it can take depending on where is called from, how can we use it throughout the different sort od functions, and more.

 ### Day 10

 Theory and Practice of Hoisting and TDZ (Temporal Dead Zone).